MSU students engaged in writing at the graduate level can find support from the Writing Center in several ways.

 By signing up for a writing studio, the writer agrees to at least four studios; however, it will be up to the group to decide how often and when the studios will take place.
 At the end of four studio meetings, if the group determines they would like to continue to work together, arrangements will be made.

 If you are interested in joining an online writing studio, please complete this registration form.
-If you have further questions about the process, see the explanation below, or contact the MSU Writing Center’s Graduate Program Coordinator at firstname.lastname@example.org or (406) 994-5314.
+You will be contacted by email to set up an initial studio meeting time where you will meet other interested students and decide on the group guidelines together.
+If you have further questions about the process, see the explanation below, or contact the MSU Writing Center’s Graduate Program Coordinator at email@example.com or (406) 994-5314.

 Online Writing Studios

 Online writing studios have an asynchronous and synchronous component.
 Studio members will post their drafts and have a few days to read and comment on each other's drafts.
 Then, group members will meet online to discuss the comments, explain, and ask follow-up questions.

 Studio members should aim to ask questions and engage with ideas to help the writer see how readers are understanding what they have written.
 Of course, because we are in different disciplines, we won’t understand everything.
 That’s okay.
 Asking questions about the content creates and opportunity for the writer to explain the concepts to a non-specialist audience and that can help them to refine and clarify their thinking and writing.

 Studios open every Monday by noon and close by Thursday at 5 pm.

 Monday by noon: Studio opens with a post from the facilitator.

 Tuesday by noon: Each group member posts a draft for the group along with questions and concerns they’re having, explaining what help is being requested.

 Wednesday by 5 pm: Everyone, including the facilitator, reads and responds to each group member’s work/questions.